You’re driving along Newcastle Link Road when you notice blue and red flashing lights behind you. A siren sounds.

 You are also required to present your licence to the police so they can verify the details you have provided.

-Do I have to answer any questions?
+Do I have to answer any questions asked by the police officer?

 If you’ve ever been pulled over by police, you’ll probably be familiar with the nature of the questions they tend to ask drivers.